-- Co-design a Victorian roadmap to address health and mental health of Autistic people as a companion piece to the national roadmap that is being developed - Autistic people experience a 20-36 year life expectancy gap from the rest of the population19 many have co occurring conditions such as Intellectual Disability, Epilepsy and ADHD - The majority of Autistic people experience mental health conditions.
-Suicide risk is 7 times higher20 - Autistic children and teenagers are 10 times more likely to have a hospital admission1
+- Co-design a Victorian roadmap to address health and mental health of Autistic people as a companion piece to the national roadmap that is being developed - Autistic people experience a 20-36 year life expectancy gap from the rest of the population20 many have cooccurring conditions such as Intellectual Disability, Epilepsy and ADHD - The majority of Autistic people experience mental health conditions.
+Suicide risk is 7 times higher21 - Autistic children and teenagers are 10 times more likely to have a hospital admission22

 Major changes are happening across every part of Victoria's mental health system following the landmark Mental Health Royal Commission.
-It is a critical that design and implementation of this system's transformation is autism responsive and the autism sector is working with the Department of Health to establish an Autism and Mental Health Advisory Group.
-A targeted roadmap to address the mental health crisis facing Victoria's Autistic community would ensure our distinct needs are not lost in the larger reform process.
+It is critical that the design and implementation of this transformation is autism-responsive.
+The autism sector is working with the Department of Health to establish an Autism and Mental Health Advisory Group.
+This should be complemented by a targeted roadmap to address the mental health crisis to ensure the distinct needs of Victoria's Autistic community are not lost in the larger reform process.

 Access to healthcare is a significant challenge.
 Repeated surveys report low autism awareness among health professionals and inaccessible/triggering health care environments.
-Likewise, healthcare professionals report challenges in providing care to Autistic patients and the need for further training.22 High use of emergency and tertiary health services by the Autistic community reflect problems with access to preventive and primary health services.
+Likewise, healthcare professionals report challenges in providing care to Autistic patients and the need for further training.
+High use of emergency and tertiary health services by the Autistic community reflect problems with access to preventive and primary health services.